moliver28/research-handbook/content/job-families/security/security-operations.md

 ### Staff Security Operations Engineer

 This position reports to the [Manager, Security Operations](#manager-security-operations).
+The Staff Security Operations engineer is an extension of Security Operations leadership and works hand in hand with the manager to solve complex, bigger-picture problems.

 #### Staff Security Operations Engineer Job Grade